-Boats go well under the glacier, on the northern side, keeping a distance of around 100 meters from the wall itself, and you’ll get an incredible view of it from below: you’ll see the ice crack and fall into the lake, you’ll get close up photos.
+Boats depart from Bajo de las Sombras and go well under the glacier, on the northern side, keeping a distance of around 100 meters from the wall itself, and you’ll get an incredible view of it from below: you’ll see the ice crack and fall into the lake, you’ll get close up photos.
 Tours typically last around 90 minutes and usually include a snack and a drink (can be anything, but whiskey on glacier rocks is probably the best option on this occasion).

-The following tours include a boat ride to Perito Moreno Glacier:
+The following tours include a boat ride to the glacier.
+They must be pre

-Once at the camp, you’ll join a group for a short walk through the forest until a small stand where the guides will help you wear the crampons, which are necessary to walk on the ice.
+Once at the camp, you’ll join a group for a short walk through the forest until a small stand where the tour guide will help you wear the crampons, which are necessary to walk on the ice.

-The overall experience is incredible, and the views (and photos) you’ll get unforgettable.
+The overall mini trekking experience is incredible, and the views (and photos) you’ll get absolutely jaw-dropping.
 It’s an expensive thing to do, but honestly worth every penny.

 What to wear for your Perito Moreno Glacier tour

 I can’t talk for others, really, but both times I have visited Perito Moreno Glacier I found it to be incredibly cold.
 Perhaps, on a sunny day, it is not nearly as cold.
 Anyways, my advice is to make sure to layer up and to carry an extra layer of warm clothes and rain proof gear just in case.

 Interestingly enough, it is colder on the balconies overviewing the glacier than on an actual Perito Moreno Glacier ice trek.